The different skeletal muscle shapes in the human body are circular, convergent, parallel, pennate, and fusiform.

 - Examples include Sartorius and Sternocleidomastoid.

 - Some textbooks include Fusiform muscles in the parallel group.

 Pennate muscles have a large number of muscle fibres per unit and so are very strong, but tire easily.
 They can be divided into:

 - Unipennate: These muscles have their fibres arranged to insert in a diagonal direction onto the tendon, which allows great strength.
-Examples include the Lumbricals (deep hand muscles) and Extensor Digitorum Longus (wrist and finger extensor)
+Examples include the Lumbricals (deep hand muscles) and Extensor Digitorum Communis (wrist and finger extensor)

 - Bipennate: Bipennate muscles have two rows of muscle fibres, facing in opposite diagonal directions, with a central tendon, like a feather.
 This allows even greater power but less range of motion.
 An example is the Rectus Femoris

 - Multipennate: As the name suggests Multipennate muscles have multiple rows of diagonal fibres, with a central tendon which branches into two or more tendons.
 An example is the Deltoid muscle which has three sections, anterior, posterior and middle.